Who can apply for scholarships through CFL?

 Students attending a postsecondary institution (two-year and four-year colleges, universities, and trade/vocational schools) for the upcoming academic year.

-- The Vogt Educational & Leadership Scholarship Application features one scholarship that is currently closed.
-The application will reopen in October 2019.
+- The 2021 Vogt Educational & Leadership Scholarship Application features one scholarship and is currently closed.

-- The Louisville Artisans Guild Art Scholarship Application features one scholarship that is currently open.
-The application will close February 15, 2019 at 5 p.m.
-EST.
+- The Louisville Artisans Guild Art Scholarship Application features one scholarship that is currently closed.

 Yes.
 Many of our scholarships are open to international students.

 I do not live in Kentucky.
 Am I eligible to apply for a scholarship through CFL?

 Yes.
 Though the majority of our scholarships award students from Kentucky, some are open to students from other states – and countries – as well.

 Can I use a scholarship to pay for various expenses?

 Each scholarship has its own specifications, but the majority limit funds to tuition, books, and academic fees.
 Some scholarships allow funds to be used for other items such as materials purchased through the university or housing provided by the university.

 Can I receive multiple scholarships?